wills-feng/velox/velox/docs/functions/presto/math.rst

     probability (p): P(N < n).
 The a, b parameters must be positive real values (all of type DOUBLE).
     The probability p must lie on the interval [0, 1].

+.. function:: inverse_laplace_cdf(mean, scale, p) → double

+     Compute the inverse of the Laplace cdf with given mean and scale parameters for the cumulative probability (p): P(N < n).
+The mean must be a real value and the scale must be a positive real value (both of type DOUBLE).
+     The probability p must lie on the interval [0, 1].

 ====================================
 Statistical Functions